 Please contact Nicola Budelli from BAMA in Turbigo, Italy.
 They acquired our technologies for passivation, electropolishing of 400 series ss long ago.
 For such large piece they can do gel etching or partial electropolishing .their tank size may also incorporate the whole piece too.
 Nicola will definitely help you.

-Q. Can SS410S material be given Acid Pickling & Passivation as per ASTM A380 [link is to the practice at TechStreet] ?
+Q. Can SS410S material be given Acid Pickling & Passivation as per ASTM A380 [affil. link] ?
 We have Hydrogen environment & H2S sevice in equipment.
 Equipment is made of Carbon steel with Internal cladding of SS410S.
-Can these cladded surfaces after fabrication be Acid pickled & Passivated as per ASTM A380? if yes, which Acid we should use.
+Can these cladded surfaces after fabrication be Acid pickled & Passivated as per ASTM A380 [affil. link] ? if yes, which Acid we should use.
 If no, Mechanical descaling & Mechanical cleaning will give good result?ASHISH KOTHARI

 Design Engineer - Mumbai, Maharashtra, INDIA